 - Review CommServe Recovery Using DR Backups.

-- Make sure that the destination CommServe host has the same service pack, or a higher service pack, as the database available in the DR backup that you plan to restore.
+- Verify that the destination CommServe host installed with the same (or higher) service pack and hotfix pack as the database that is available in the DR backup that you plan to restore.

-Note: If the Service Pack is not the same (or higher), services may not restart after the restore.
+Note: If the service pack and hotfix pack are not the same (or higher), services may not restart after the restore.

 - Make sure that you have the latest version of the DR backup (SET_XXX folder) in the destination CommServe host.